 All life on the Great Lakes has had to adapt to these powerful and dangerous forces.
 Otters act as free-divers and frolic beneath the ice surface of Lake Huron while giant freshwater cod sing and mate in the frigid waters.
 Ravens outwit bald eagles and wolves when hunting a deer that’s been caught in a frozen lake.
 Snow provides the needed insulation to keep new-born baby black bears warm and a Canadian lynx reveals how it is perfectly formed to adapt to deep snow with its huge paws.
 Amazing night footage reveals flying squirrels with ultra-violet fur that enables them to communicate and avoid predators.

 But some creatures are greatly suffering due to the shorter and warmer winters.
 A rare breed of wolverine is threatened by the warming climate and Great Lakes moose are now declining in large numbers.

 Ice and snow created North America’s Great Lakes and over time the species, who depend on the lakes, have evolved to survive the harsh elements.
 But in this warming world, the future of life in the Great Lakes will be shaped by one species – us.

 EPISODE 3: MYSTERIES, MARVELS & MONSTERS

-Co-Produced by Oak Island Films Canada, Merit Motion Pictures and Terra Mater Factual Studios in association with TVO, Smithsonian Channel and Two Wise Monkeys Entertainment
+Co-Produced by Oak Island Films Canada, Merit Motion Pictures and Terra Mater Studios in association with TVO, Smithsonian Channel and Two Wise Monkeys Entertainment